-During your visit you will see lots of contemporary art throughout the house, either commissioned artworks or works made by visiting schools.
+During your visit you will see lots of contemporary art throughout the house.
+These are either commissioned artworks or works made by visiting schools.

 When I visited the house, there were some artworks by Laura Ford on display.
-In the photos below you see on the left Glory Glory, quite a sinister figure dressed in a white mask, army hat and life jacket, holding a white teddy bear.
+In the photos below you her installation Glory Glory.
+The featured sinister figure, dressed in a white mask, army hat and life jacket, forms a strangs contrast to the white teddy bear it’s holding.

 The giant-sized cat-like creatures are bronze sculptures called Days of Judgment.

 There are many more rooms and details to discover than I captured here in the photos.
 And the stories behind the design and usage of the spaces are really fascinating.